mjtat/python_template/README.md

 ## Python Project Template

 Generally with data projects the exiciting or memorable outcome is a visualization, analysis, report or prediction.
 Something that you can tangibly look at and share with your teammates and customers.
 A lot of effort is often spent making the end-product look good at the expense of the quality of code that generates the product.
-While that may serve the purpose for a one time analytic or a hack-a-thon type activity, this lack of focus on quality and mantinably ends up coming back to bite you the next time you come back to the project or if the scope of analysis changes.
-Making a one-time initial investment on making sure that the code backing your analysis is modular, testable and documented will pay dividends later on.
+While that may serve the purpose for a one time analytic or a hack-a-thon type activity, this lack of focus on quality and maintainablity ends up coming back to bite you when revisiting the project or if the scope of analysis changes.
+Making an initial investment on making sure that the code backing your analysis is modular, testable and documented will pay dividends later on.

 This project structure builds upon the Cookiecutter Data Science Project structure.